Woife5/DPP-documentation/bes_air/05_final-prototype.md

 ### LED software

-A lot of the software used in the previous prototype was reused, but had to be extended to accommodate a lot of new features.
+A lot of the software used in the previous prototype was reused but had to be extended to accommodate a lot of new features.
 Mainly, the code used to detect the current acceleration of the device was changed to detect the total acceleration without the gravity component.
 This was done by subtracting the total value from the earth gravity value, which was previously measured and stored as a constant.
 To not get a negative value, the absolute value had to be taken: